yrutschle/goat/README.md

         cpan Algorithm::Pair::Best2
 ```

+The test suite will probably require the `en_US.UTF-8`
+locale to be installed, which is done with `dpkg-reconfigure locales`.

 Copy the Goat files to the install directory (e.g.
 `/opt/goat`).
 Add that directory to $PATH (so the system finds
 the various scripts) and to $PERL5LIB (so the scripts find